 300: Current Issues in Economic Policy

-Given the central role that economics plays in policy making at the federal, state, and local levels, this course will provide an overview of some of our most pressing economic issues: the state of the economy, economic inequality, and the economics of climate change.
+Given the central role that economics plays in policy making at the federal, state, and local levels, this course will provide an overview of some of our most pressing economic issues: trade and globalization, economic inequality, and the economics of climate change.
 We will explore what economists collectively understand to be true about each topic, while not prescribing specific policy solutions.

 Class Format: Lecture and Discussion

 Mina Kim is a board member of the National Economic Education Delegation, a national non-profit with a mission to increase economic policy literacy by connecting economics with the everyday voter.
 By day, she is a Research Economist at the Bureau of Labor Statistics.
 She received her PhD from the University of Wisconsin.